Leh-js/Leh-js.github.io/README.md

 ![leh.js logo](https://avatars.githubusercontent.com/u/171061506?s=200&v=4)

-Leh.js (Also called Lehdah CLI) is a web based cli interface that relies on Wasm and Node.js and uses Esbuild to parse input and function.
+Leh.js (Also called Lehdah CLI) is a web based cli interface that relies on WASM and uses Esbuild to parse input and function.

 The most used example for testing if it functioned in development is displayed below.